 A: Childhood friends, Will, who is a developer at MIT, and Graham, who is an iOS developer at Brown came to Max and me with the idea and we instantly became obsessed.
 We also asked Demirtri, a friend of Will’s from MIT, to join us.
 They could build the backend and we could build a brand identity.
 And thus, the pizza dream team was born.

 Q: What sets Push For Pizza apart from the competition?

-A: Besides being the fastest way to order a pizza ever (which I will probably mention a few more times) it’s most definitely our irresistible charm… More specifically, on a consumer end, it’s how user friendly and simple we are, as well as our cool brand identity.
+A: Besides being the fastest way to order a pizza ever (which I will probably mention a few more times) it’s most definitely our irresistible charm… More specifically, on the consumer end, it’s how user-friendly and simple we are, as well as our cool brand identity.
 We can do things marketing-wise that the big guys can’t, we don’t adhere to political correctness.
 On a business end, we only sell pizzeria’s highest margin item, which is large pizzas (on average) and pizzerias love it.

 Q: Put some light on tools and technology being used to connect Push For Pizza with Customers?

-A: We’re hosting on heroku using the Django Rest Framework.
-We use phaxio to send faxes and twilio to do automated phone calls.
+A: We’re hosting on Heroku using the Django Rest Framework.
+We use Phaxio to send faxes and Twilio to do automated phone calls.

 Q: What was technically the most challenging part of developing Push For Pizza?